 And I went to work for the Atomic Energy Commission.
-I worked side-by-side actually with the father.
-He was the director of safety, and I was a peon individual contributor, but I got moved up to be a branch chief...
+I worked side-by-side actually with my father.
+He was the director of safety, and I was a peon individual contributor.
+But I got moved up to be a branch chief.
 My progression was to be a branch chief, and then an assistant director of safety.
 After my dad died, they asked me to be the Director of Safety.
 Then they promoted me to be Assistant Manager for Safety, QA Security and Environment; then they promoted me to be assistant manager over all the nuclear operations at the site.

-I mean three are three different levels of waste, there’s high-level intermediate and low-level.
+I mean three are three different levels of waste, there’s high-level, intermediate, and low-level.
 And the low-level liquid waste was put directly into the soil.
 And the low level solid waste was put in fifty-five gallon drums, and put in the soil....
-This is really hot stuff, thermally as well as radioactively...
-The tank is seventy-five foot in diameter and anywhere from twenty-five to fifty feet tall, and then it's under fifteen... feet of soil.
+This is really hot stuff, thermally as well as radioactively.
+The tank is seventy-five foot in diameter, and anywhere from twenty-five to fifty feet tall, and then it's under fifteen feet of soil.
 So the concrete in the soil makes it so no radiation shines through from the surface to irradiate people.
 They had stumbled onto the ion exchange properties of Hanford soil: it’s just like a water softener.
-So I mean, there’s some radioactivity that goes straight through: tritium goes straight through, but strontium, cesium, plutonium, uranium, these things have an affinity for and being attracted to the ions in the soil, and so it it bonds.
+So I mean, there’s some radioactivity that goes straight through: tritium goes straight through, but strontium, cesium, plutonium, uranium, these things have an affinity for the ions in the soil, and so it it bonds.

-All of this was going down 300 feet into the ground.
-It’s contaminated from the surface down 300 feet to the water table.
+All of this was going down three hundred feet into the ground.
+It’s contaminated from the surface down three hundred feet to the water table.
 And you can’t dig up twenty-five square miles, three hundred feet deep: what are you going to do with it?
 You can’t just put it back in the ground again…

 This is the last free-flowing stretch of the Columbia River, and so it’s a great natural spawning ground for salmon and steelhead.
 So the really serious fishermen launch at White Bluffs.
 And this is where they fish...
 And they do well.